 - Get support.
 Talking to friends or whānau can make you feel better.
 Or, you can reach out to online aids such as:

 - Save messages and images.
 Take screen shots of the bullying in case you need evidence later.
-Select Digital content records to learn how.
-Digital content records
+Learn how: Digital content records

 - Cut off the person bullying you.
 Block their number or block them on social media.